 3. Pick their nose in public

 A Dutch sport practised by royals while attending the Olympics — ahem — King Willem-Alexander.
-A hygiene survey on the popularity of this habit in the Netherlands showed that 90% of Dutch people pick their noses from time to time, whereas 10% eat the outcome.
+A hygiene survey on the popularity of this habit in the Netherlands showed that 90% of Dutch people pick their noses from time to time, and 10% eat what they’ve found! 🤮

 4. Swallow live goldfish